morisasy/web-scraping-python/movie-picker/README.md

-# Web Scraping With Python
+# Web Scraping Movie Picker

 ```
- Ensure that you have both beautifulsoup and requests installed:
+Make sure you have both Beautifulsoup and requests installed:

- Learn how to use requests and BeautifulSoup to scrape websites
+Scrape the IMDb Top 250 movies

 ```